baum1810/fixed-token-grabber/README.md

 - computername
 - hwid
 - instant tokengrabber
+- undetectable from any antivirus
+-
 ### todo
 - ip lookup api
 - passwords
 - wify passwords
-- try to make it undetectable
+- try to make it
 - spreading
+- builder
+- cammera pic
 ## i dont take any responsibility for damage done with the programm it's for educational purposes only